andiburger/py-charge-amps/README.md

 This builds the image using:
 - Build stage: Installs all Python dependencies into a minimal install directory using Alpine Linux.
-- inal stage: Copies only the necessary files and dependencies into the final image.
+- Final stage: Copies only the necessary files and dependencies into the final image.

 ## Run the container